TheSatoLab/CoVFit/README.md

 A protein language model for accurately predicting the fitness of SARS-CoV-2 variants

 ## Summary
 Continually emerging SARS-CoV-2 variants lead to repeated epidemic surges through escalated spreading potential (i.e., fitness).
-This repsitory hosts the software and code of CoVFit, a protein language model able to predict the fitness of newly emerged variants based solely on their spike protein sequences.
+This repository hosts the software and code of CoVFit, a protein language model able to predict the fitness of newly emerged variants based solely on their spike protein sequences.

 ## Contents
 ### CoVFit-CLI